ZihongHe/Symptom-recognition-based-on-patient-speech/README.md

 This is a symptom recognition system based on MFCC features from patient self-description wav audio

-Dataset: Medical speech, transcription, and intent, url: https://www.figure-eight.com/dataset/audio-recording-and-transcription-for-medical-scenarios/, March 2020.
+Dataset preparation: Medical speech, transcription, and intent, url: https://www.figure-eight.com/dataset/audio-recording-and-transcription-for-medical-scenarios/, March 2020.
 Please put all dataset files in a package.
-Then create a package name "train" inside and put train wav in; Then create a package name "test" inside and put test wav in; Then create a package name "validate" inside and put validate wav in;
+Next, create a package name "train" inside and put train wav in; Then create a package name "test" inside and put test wav in; Finally, create a package name "validate" inside and put validate wav in;

 Tensorflow requirement: tensorflow==2.1.0